Best Way to Save Money for Kids and Their Future

 Opt for a tax-efficient Junior ISA (JISA)

 Regular savings accounts might not come with many benefits, so a Junior ISA, sometimes shortened to JISA, could be a better long-term option.
-You can set up a junior ISA which allows up to £9,000 each year (2023-2024) without any tax obligations.
+You can set up a junior ISA, which allows up to £9,000 each tax year without any tax obligations.

-This is a long-term option and you should be aware you can’t take the money out as it belongs to your child.
-This is good news though if you want to be sure your children have savings ready for when they are adults as no one else can withdraw from the accounts.
+This is a long-term option, and you should be aware that you cannot withdraw the money, as it belongs to your child.
+This is good news, though, if you want to ensure your children have savings ready for when they are adults, as no one else can withdraw from the accounts.

 Here are the benefits of a JISA: